oppia/oppia-web-developer-docs/Migrating-End-to-End-Tests-to-Async-Await.md

     await elem.click();
   }));
   ```
+    * This is the advice we see online, but we've also encountered cases where removing the `Promise.all` seems to fix bugs, so this guidance might not be right.
+Try both.
 * When multiple elements might match a locator, we often use `element.all` to get an [`ElementArrayFinder`](https://www.protractortest.org/#/api?view=ElementArrayFinder).
 This object can usually be used just like a list, but it appears that with async-await, we can only use the functions it defines.
 In particular:
     * Use `elems.count()` instead of `elems.length` to get the length
     * Use `elems.get(i)` instead of `elems[i]`. `elems.first(i)` and `elems.last(i)` work too.